patilvrushali7/stock_prediction/README.md

 The project structure is organized as follows: stock_prediction/

-│
-├── app.py # Streamlit application for model deployment
+- app.py # Streamlit application for model deployment
-├── model.py.ipynb # Jupyter notebook containing model training and feature engineering ├── random_forest_model.pkl # Pickled file of the trained Random Forest model └── requirements.txt # Python dependencies required to run the project
+- model.py.ipynb # Jupyter notebook containing model training and feature engineering
+- random_forest_model.pkl # Pickled file of the trained Random Forest model
+- requirements.txt # Python dependencies required to run the project

+ ## Accuracy and Evaluation Metrics

+The accuracy metric measures the overall correctness of the predictions made by the models.

 ## Deployment